androminor/androminor/README.md

 ### 👨‍💻 About Me:

-* 🔥 10+ years of experience in mobile development
+* 🔥 10 years of experience in mobile development
 * 🎯 Specializing in Android, MVVM, RxJava, Coroutines, and Jetpack components
 * 🛠️ Passionate about performance optimization, reducing ANRs & crashes
-* 📍 Based in Noida, India 🇮🇳
 * 🌱 Always learning and experimenting with new tech!

 ---